 The contemporary novel; memoir and autobiography; the mind and brain; consciousness studies; literature and science.

 Professor Tougaw is author of The One You Get: Portrait of a Family Organism (Dzanc), The Elusive Brain: Literary Experiments in The Age of Neuroscience (Yale University Press), Strange Cases: The Medical Case History and the British Novel (Routledge).
 He is also editor, with Nancy K. Miller, of Extremities: Trauma, Testimony, and Community (University of Illinois Press).
 He is the winner of the 2016 Dzanc Prize for Nonfiction.
+He writes a monthly column for Psychology Today.

 English 170W: Introduction to Literary Study